ax-va/AxVaGlobe/README.md

 # pyglobe3d
- Open-source logical-graphical Python library for making globes by discrete-surface units and more
+PyGlobe3D is a free open-source logical-graphical Python library for making globes by discrete-surface units and more